tonyache/Slope-Fields/README.md

 Also, the colored curves correspond to plots of solutions obtained by using a numerical integrator.
 If you don't obtain a plot for these colored curves that you think it is adequate, then just adjust the parameters in lines 17-18

-Note also that the file contains a header with a number of libraries that are being used.
+Note also that the file contains a header with a number of libraries that are being used, specifically

+matplotlib

+numpy

+scipy

 If you are new to Python and have never worked with these libraries, you will have to install them.
 For example, if you want to install "numpy", you can use the terminal command line and first call pip by writing the following instructions (all of this once you are using python)

-python3.6 (call python, the number 3.6 is the version of python that you have installed)
+python3.6 (call python, the number 3.6 is the version of python that you have installed, so you should replace it by the version of python that you are currently using )

 >>>import pip